leej64/AI-Rubiks-Cube-Solver/README.md

 square surfaces on each side of the cube will have the same color.
 We are going to use an AI technique to solve Rubik’s Cube problem starting from a random initial state.

-AI techniques:Heuristic Search.
+AI techniques: Heuristic Search.
 (Korf’s algorithm: iterative-deepening-A* search) Simulated annealing algorithm.
 Kociemba algorithm (2-phase algorithm)
 Deep Reinforcement Learning,artificial neural network, approximate value